Why Teachers Make Great Foster Parents

 Tessa, our foster carer, says the skills acquired from managing a classroom can be effectively applied to behaviour management when caring for foster children.
 “When you’re teaching, you’re constantly working with children and gaining insight into how they think and learn,” she explained.

-Teachers can advocate for a foster child’s educational needs.
+They can advocate for a foster child’s educational needs

 Only 44% of children in foster care across the UK attain a good level of development by age 5, compared to 70% of children in the general population.
 This makes it critical that foster carers advocate for their foster child’s educational needs, which teachers can do well.